 Win, Lose, or Tie?
 Understanding Three-Way Moneyline Betting

 For many bettors, placing a moneyline wager is the simplest way to make a bet.
-A moneyline wager is as straightforward as it comes, as it’s always on who’s going to win a game or match, whether it be between two teams or two players.
+This type of wager is as straightforward as they come, asking bettors to determine the straight-up winner of a game or match.

 Three-Way Moneylines, Made Simple

-These sort of bets come into play for some sports where the result may end in a tie and, as such, a winner cannot be determined through regular game time.
-Because it is harder to accurately predict an outcome with three choices rather than two, betting on a three-way moneyline will offer more value to bettors than a traditional moneyline bet as it’s harder to predict.
+Naturally, three-way moneylines come into play for sports where the result may end in a tie and, as such, a winner cannot be determined through regular game time.
+Because it is harder to accurately predict an outcome with three choices rather than two, betting on a three-way moneyline will offer more value to bettors than a traditional moneyline.

 The Three-Way Moneyline in Soccer

-Wagers in soccer are decided after full-time.
-That means after the full 90 minutes, plus any additional time that is added by the referee for injuries, stoppages, or any other reason.
-Unlike in other sports, ties (“draws” in soccer terms) are extremely common due to the lower-scoring nature of the game.
+Wagers in soccer are decided after full-time, which refers to the full 90 minutes on the clock, plus any additional time that is added by the referee for injuries, stoppages, or any other reason.
+Unlike in the large majority of other sports, ties (“draws” in soccer terms) are extremely common due to the lower-scoring nature of the game.

 In fact, draws occur so often in soccer that three-way moneyline betting is the most standard and popular way to bet on a soccer match.
-However, there are many more ways to bet the sport as well.
+However, there are many other ways to bet on soccer as well.

 Three-Way Moneyline in Hockey

-While there are many hockey leagues around the world, odds are when betting hockey you’ll be betting on the National Hockey League (NHL).
+There are many hockey leagues around the world, but most hockey bettors wager on the National Hockey League (NHL).

 Two-way moneylines betting on the NHL ask you to pick a side to win outright, even if the game goes to overtime or ends in a shootout.
 Whether your team wins after three periods, during overtime or through a shootout, if the team you pick wins—you win.

-As you can see below, Vegas is still favorited.
+As you can see below, Vegas is still the favorite.
 However, in the three-way moneyline option, odds for both Vegas and Vancouver are longer.
 This means that if you select either team as an outright winner, you’ll see a better return on the three-way moneyline than you would on the two-way moneyline.

 So if you’re looking for better value, longer odds, and higher payouts, three-way moneyline betting is the way to go.
-But remember, if you’re betting on a winner of the game, should they win in overtime or during the shootout.
-Three-way moneylines aren’t always the safest bet as your team will need to win before the end of regulation to cash your ticket.
+But remember, if you’re betting on a winner of the game, the bet is toast if they win in overtime or during the shootout.
+Three-way moneylines aren’t always the safest bet, but they can offer superior value.

 Ready to Learn More Betting Terms and Strategies?

-Three-way moneyline betting is just one of numerous ways to bet sports.
+Three-way moneyline betting is just one of numerous ways to expand your horizons betting on sports.
 If you’re looking to learn more about betting terms, strategies and the sports betting industry, be sure to visit our 101 guides to sports betting.